We are proud of our good attendance rates, and these are reported in our weekly Rushey Green Newsletter sent to all parents/carers.

 Good attendance and punctuality are vital.
 Please notify the school in writing or by telephone if your child is absent or late.
 There is an answering machine in the main office so a message can be left at any time.
 A verbal message from a child is not acceptable.

 We will follow up any unexplained absence or lateness with a phone call and/or a letter.
-Punctuality and absences are regularly monitored by the school’s Educational Social Worker.
-School attendance is a legal requirement which is enforced by Lewisham Council - further details can be found on their website
+Punctuality and absences are regularly monitored by the school’s Educational Welfare Officer.
+School attendance is a legal requirement which is enforced by Lewisham Council - Click here for further information.

 When a child is obviously unwell, the best place to be is at home with an adult.
 A sick child will be very unhappy at school and unable to cope with schoolwork.
 If the illness is infectious, other children and teachers may also become ill, so the child must be kept at home.

 Should your child have an infectious illness, please tell us as soon as the doctor has confirmed this.

 If your child needs to leave school during the day, please let us know in writing.
 Unless we have contact from the parent, the child will not be allowed to leave the school premises.